axd1967/lander/README.md

 ### Ascent
 * Target: alt: 60kft (18.24km) (~level) @range: 167NM (309km) (~7')
 * roughly circular, the real orbit was slightly elliptic

+## Tips
+* due to inaccuracies in the algorithm, you need a firm (200deg) deorbit burn elevation
+* remember that weight changes over time, which means that acceleration due to thrust will increase

 ## MEM reports